Burning Back Pain Natural Remedies

 • Stress

-The sensation of burning back pain is one that a variety of factors can cause, but stress is one of the most common.
+Burning sensation caused by back pain is one that a variety of factors can cause, but stress is one of the most common.

 When we experience stress, our body goes into fight-or-flight mode and releases adrenaline.
 This can lead to muscle tension, which can cause inflammation and pain.
 In addition, stress can also lead to changes in our posture, which can put additional strain on our back muscles.